George Preddy: World War II

 Preddy was assigned as a P-40 Warhawk pilot with the 9th Pursuit Squadron of the 49th Pursuit Group, which provided air defense against Japanese aircraft attacking Darwin, Australia.
 Preddy claimed two Japanese aircraft damaged over Darwin.
 He was hospitalized after a midair collision with another P-40, in which the other pilot, 2nd Lt.
 John Sauber, was killed.
-After his recovery, he arrived at Hamilton Field in California, looking for an assignment and in December 1942, he was sent to Mitchel Field in New York and later to Westover Field in Massachusetts where he was assigned to the 487th Fighter Squadron of the 352nd Fighter Group, flying P-47 Thunderbolts.
-In July 1943, the 352nd FG boarded the troopship RMS Queen Elizabeth in June 1943.
-The group landed in the United Kingdom, and was assigned to RAF Bodney in Watton, Norfolk, under the operational control of the 67th Fighter Wing, VIII Fighter Command.
+After his recovery, he arrived at Hamilton Field in California, looking for an assignment.
+In December 1942, following recommendation by I. B. Donalson, who served in the 49th FG with Preddy in Australia, he was sent to Mitchel Field in New York and later to Westover Field in Massachusetts, where he was assigned to the 487th Fighter Squadron of the 352nd Fighter Group, flying P-47 Thunderbolts.
+On June 30, 1943, the 352nd FG boarded the troopship RMS Queen Elizabeth.
+The group landed in the United Kingdom and was assigned to RAF Bodney in Watton, Norfolk, under the operational control of the 67th Fighter Wing, VIII Fighter Command.

-Preddy flew his combat mission of September 1943 and on October 14, 1943, he took part in the Second Schweinfurt raid, but was forced to turn back from mission along with 196 other P-47 pilots due to near-empty fuel tanks.
-On December 1, 1943, he shot down a Bf-109, his first aerial victory and on December 22, he led his flight in breaking up an attack by Me 210s against a straggling B-24 Liberator and managed to shoot down one of them and lure the remaining away from the B-24, for which he received the Silver Star.
+Preddy flew his first European combat mission in September 1943 and on October 14, 1943, he took part in the Second Schweinfurt raid but was forced to turn back from the mission along with 196 other P-47 pilots due to near-empty fuel tanks.
+On December 1, 1943, he shot down a Bf 109, his first aerial victory.
+On December 22, he led his flight in breaking up an attack by Me 210s against a straggling B-24 Liberator; he shot down one of the twin-engine fighters and lured the remaining ones away, for which he received the Silver Star.

 On January 29, 1944, the 352nd FG escorted a formation of 800 bombers returning after targeting industrial complexes in Frankfurt.
-Over the French coast, Preddy shot down an Fw-190 but was hit by enemy flak.
-He managed to fly his P-47 over the English Channel and then bailed out of his aircraft.
-Preddy's wingman Lt.
-William T. Whisner kept circling over Preddy and repeatedly radioing his coordinates despite his risk in running out of fuel until air-sea rescue could triangulate the position.
-A Royal Air Force flying boat arrived and attempted to rescue Preddy, but the rough currents of the sea resulted the aircraft in ran him and almost drowning him.
-After rescuing him, the aircraft had to be towed to the coast by the Royal Navy, as the aircraft broke one of its pontoons due to currents from the sea.
+Over the French coast, Preddy shot down an Fw 190 but was hit by enemy flak.
+After he bailed out over the English Channel, his wingman Lt.
+William T. Whisner circled over Preddy, his fuel dwindling as he repeatedly radioed Preddy's location while air-sea rescue arrived.
+A Royal Air Force flying boat arrived and attempted to rescue Preddy, but struck him with a pontoon in the rough seas.
+The bruised Preddy was hauled aboard, but a broken pontoon left the aircraft unable to take off.
+A Royal Navy launch eventually towed the aircraft to the English coast.